 DEFINITION

-Manage and administer the City leave of absence, accommodation, and benefits programs; provide employee customer services for leave of absence and benefits requests; monitor regulations and provide guidance, training, and technical assistance related to Family Medical Leave Act (FMLA), short and long-term disability, retirement and other benefit programs; participate in developing and implementing benefit policies and procedures; conduct employee benefit education sessions; perform other duties of a similar nature.
+Manage and administer the City leave of absence, accommodation, wellness and benefits programs; provide employee customer services for leave of absence and benefit requests; monitor regulations and provide guidance, training, and technical assistance related to Family Medical Leave Act (FMLA), disability, retirement, wellness, and other benefit programs; support employee engagement and utilization strategies related to health and benefit programs; participate in developing and implementing benefit policies and procedures; conduct employee benefit education sessions; perform other duties of a similar nature.

 JOB CLASSIFICATION